 Within FTZ, wholly foreign-owned enterprises are allowed to establish vocational training institutions.

-Draft of the 2020 Encouraged Catalogue
+Draft 2020 Encouraged Catalogue

 On 31 July 2020, the NDRC and MOF issued the draft of the 2020 Encouraged Catalogue, which has been expanded by 125 industries and made amendments to 76 industries included in its predecessor.
 Primarily, there are three main areas emphasised in the catalogue: